dlebansais/Easly-Language/Doc/Nodes/Type/AnchoredType.md

 <b>end</b>
 </pre>

+In the code above, the `Adult Speed` of a `Bird` is of type *Flying Speed*.

-Anchored types can be used to follow the type of a parameter, but also the `Value` or `Result` of a property (See Keyword Anchored Type).
+Anchored types can be used to follow the type of a parameter, but also the `Value` or `Result` of a property (See [Keyword Anchored Type](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Type/KeywordAnchoredType.md)).

 This language feature is also useful to make the declaration of a variable simpler.